Iraneus/betamedneed/_services/coupon.md

 weight: 3
 ---

-The MedNeed Coupon enables medical facilities to get discounts and **save some cost** when they buy medicines or medical equipment from participating vendors.
+The MedNeed Coupon enables medical facilities to get discounts and **save some cost** when they buy products from participating vendors.

 The savings can quickly add up for users who make frequent procurments and can mean a lot when you do not have sufficient funds for essential procurments.